gbv/daia/daia.md

 ### unavailable {.unnumbered}

-An **unavailable** is a JSON object with the following optional fields:
+An **unavailable** service is a JSON object with the following optional fields:

 name        type            description
 ----------- --------------- ------------------------------------------------------